 - 1. Complete all proposal activities within the grant period; - 2.
-Make programming and activities open and accessible to all members of the public (see: Accessibility and Non-discrimination); - 3.
-Match the grant amount requested, at least dollar for dollar with nonstate and non-federal funds (see: Request Amount and Match Requirements); and - 4.
-Include only allowable expenses in the proposal budget (see: Allowable and Nonallowable expenses); and - 5.
-Comply with all grant administration requirements: - Provide required information for grant award agreement - Return signed grant award agreement within 30 calendar days; - Request approval for any changes to grant award agreement; - Complete mid-year and final report within 30 calendar days (1/30; 7/30) - Maintain complete and accurate grant records; - Comply with the requirements of the Florida Single Audit Act; and - Credit the State of Florida and Division of Arts and Culture and the National Endowment for the Arts for funding.
+Make programming and activities open and accessible to all members of the public (see: Accessibility and Non-discrimination); - Match the grant amount requested, at least dollar for dollar with nonstate and non-federal funds2 (see: Request Amount and Match Requirements); - 4.
+Include only allowable expenses in the proposal budget (see: Allowable and Nonallowable income and expenses); and - 5.
+Comply with all grant administration requirements: - Provide required information for grant award agreement - Return signed grant award agreement within 30 calendar days; - Request approval for any changes to grant award agreement; - Complete mid-year and final report within 30 calendar days (1/30; 7/30) - Maintain complete and accurate grant records; - Comply with the requirements of the Florida Single Audit Act; and - Use the appropriate credit line or approved logo to acknowledge grant funding.
+See grant contract for credit requirements.